medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 ## Data Streaming Concepts

 A **Stream is an infinite sequence of messages**.
-Pretty much everything can be seen as a stream ov events: credit card transactions, stock trades, network packages to switches, etc. In inifinite and ever growing sequence of messages is also called an _unbounded dataset_.
+Pretty much everything can be seen as a stream of events: credit card transactions, stock trades, network packages to switches, etc. In inifinite and ever growing sequence of messages is also called an _unbounded dataset_.
 "Unbounded" because is a never-ending sequence of data.
 "Dataset" just because is a set of data.